An Overview: What Is Dependent Personality Disorder?

 Takeaway

-Dependent personality disorder, or DPD, often makes a person feel unable to make decisions on their own.
-They may also experience an extreme fear of abandonment and have a need for approval and assurance from others.
-DPD is most often treated with therapy, but sometimes, medication may be prescribed to alleviate symptoms of anxiety or depression.
+Dependent personality disorder, or DPD, often makes a person believe they are unable to make decisions on their own.
+They may also experience an extreme fear of abandonment and desire constant approval and assurance from others.
+DPD is most often treated with therapy, but medication may sometimes be prescribed to alleviate symptoms of anxiety or depression.
+If you’re experiencing symptoms of DPD, you may benefit from speaking with a licensed counselor, whether in person or online.
+Consider seeking support to get started.

 Work through personality disorder symptoms